-With this article, we want to shine some light on the countries which are most suited for it and plan how to do it in those countries with more restrictions, plus which countries you should just straight up skip for wild camping in Europe.
+With this article, we want to shine some light on the countries which are most suited for wild camping and help you plan how to do it in countries that have more restrictions.
+We will also cover which countries you should just straight up skip for wild camping in Europe.

 Our top destinations are not just great for wild camping.
 They are also home for some of the best hikes in Europe, we made sure that there are plenty of things to do while going on your big summer adventure.

 Let’s not waste time and get straight to business!
 Here is our list!

 Wild camp in the Nordics is more or less the most hassle-free experience you’ll find.
 Not only it is fully legal but even encouraged, with that said there are still rules and regulations.

 In Sweden, you are allowed to camp anywhere in nature, even on privately owned land.
 This is thanks to the famous Allemansrätten; a law that exists to give everyone access to nature.

 Just make sure to respect nature, plants, and wildlife.
 You are allowed to pick wildflowers for example, but not to remove bark from trees for your campfire.

 According to Allemansrätten you are as mentioned allowed to camp on private land, but you are not allowed to do it near any buildings and not in gardens or the plot surrounding buildings.

 Also, make sure to read up on bans of campfires.
 In general, it is allowed, but some places may have a ban against it to protect wildlife or nature.
 During some periods in the summer months, there is sometimes a ban against any fire, if there is a big risk of forest fires.

 Allemansrätten allows you to stay a few nights at the same place before moving on.
 If you are deep into the forest, you can stay for longer without worries if you would like to but in general, stay only one or a few nights before moving on.